US Senate career of Strom Thurmond: 1964 presidential election and party switch

 Following the election, Johnson continued to push through Civil Rights legislation, most notably the Voting Rights Act in 1965, which committed the federal government to enforce voting rights of citizens by the supervision of elections in states with noted record of voter suppression and disenfranchisement.
 Thurmond stated that his opposition to the Voting Rights Act was due to not favoring its authorization of the federal government to determine the processes behind how statewide elections are conducted and insisted he was not opposed to black voter turnout.
 During floor debate on the bill, Republican Senate Leader Everett Dirksen spoke in favor of the VRA, calling it a means to ensure that the rights granted by the Constitution could be afforded to every American, Thurmond retorted that the VRA would lead to "despotism and tyranny."

 The Voting Rights Act passed into law by a slightly larger margin than the Civil Rights Act had.
 Thurmond's opposition to Civil Rights legislation proved no more successful as a Republican than it did as a Democrat.
 In the Senate, Thurmond had gone from being one of twenty-one Democrats to vote against the Civil Rights Act to being one of only two Republicans to vote in opposition to the VRA.

 In 1965, L. Mendel Rivers became chairman of the House Armed Services Committee.
 Commentator Wayne King credited Thurmond's involvement with Rivers as giving Rivers' district "an even dozen military installations that are said to account for one‐third to one‐half of the jobs in the area."

-In 1966, former governor Ernest "Fritz" Hollings won South Carolina's other Senate seat in a special election.
+In 1966, former governor Ernest "Fritz" Hollings won South Carolina's other Senate seat in a special election and Thurmond became the state's senior senator.
 He and Thurmond served together for over 36 years, making them the longest-serving Senate duo in American history.
 Thurmond and Hollings had a very good relationship, despite their often stark philosophical differences.
 Their long tenure meant their seniority in the Senate gave South Carolina clout in national politics well beyond its modest population.